DaPBillk/LordWumpus/README.md

 - Wumpus will change the server's avatar
 - All features from Brilliance and Bravery.

-## Opinion
+## Notes

-Wumpus' opinion can be swayed using **Wumpus Coins** to prevent catastrophes caused by his chaotic actions.

-**Note: Wumpus will only do chaotic actions if the owner deems it so**
+Wumpus will only do chaotic actions if the owner deems it so

-**Note Note: Additional commands and features can be found with w!help**
+Additional commands and features can be found with w!help

 ## Setup